 Introduction: Basics form general measure theory and from set theoretical topology.
-Covering and differenentiation.
+Covering and differerentiation.
 Vitali's and Besicovitch's covering theorems.
 Differentiation of measures.
 Fractals in space and on the plane: the most famous self similar and self-affine fractals.
 Box dimension and Hausdorff dimension.
 The dimension of self-similar fractals.
 Potential theoretic characterization of the Hausdorff dimension.
 Local dimension of measures.
 Multifractal analysis of self-similar measures.
 Dimension of random Cantor sets and Mandelbrot percolation.
 Brownian paths as random fractals.
 The dimension of the graph of the Brownian motion.
-The dimension.
+The dimension and Lebesgue measure of Brownian paths in higher dimension.
 Intersection of independent Brownian paths starting from different points.
 A fractal geometry approach.
 (3 credits)